-JD Due, Executive Director of The Center for Military Transition, will lead a “fireside chat” immediately following the film, focused on best practices to find and effectively employ existing mental health resources for veterans and military families.
+JD Due, Executive Director of The Center for Military Transition, led a “fireside chat” immediately following the film, focused on best practices to find and effectively employ existing mental health resources for veterans and military families.

 JD Due